Jesus Christ, Movie Star: A Stay-Home Film Series

 ~ Jaroslav Pelikan, Jesus Through the Centuries: His Place in the History of Culture

 So.
-We'll be watching films slightly out of chronological order.
+We'll be watching films out of chronological order.

-This first week, we underscore the title of this series with the version of the life of Christ that has the most movie stars, from Charlton Heston to John Wayne, featuring the ethereal Swede Max von Sydow playing Jesus.
+This first week of Lent, we underscore the title of this series with the version of the life of Christ that has the most movie stars, from Charlton Heston to John Wayne, featuring the ethereal Swede Max von Sydow playing Jesus.
 Directed by George Stevens, it received five Oscar nominations.

 The Greatest Story Ever Told is a very loose adaptation of the novel of the same name by Fulton Oursler, which itself was an adaptation of a Peabody Award-winning radio series.
 It illustrates the "harmonization" approach: taking stories from all four Gospels.